-Read on to get to know Adrienne and to see what make her a Fabulous After 40 Styleblazer.
+Read on to get to know Adrienne and to see what makes her a Fabulous After 40 Styleblazer.

 When I became engaged to my husband, who lived over an hour away from the city, I knew I would have to find a new career.
-After moving to Sonoma County to be with him, I worked for a winery, was a substitute teacher, became a personal trainer and exercise instructor and even went to law school but none of those professions held my attention for long.
+After moving to Sonoma County to be with him, I worked for a winery, was a substitute teacher, became a personal trainer and exercise instructor, and even went to law school.
+Still, none of those professions held my attention for long.

-Deb: You have been co-spearheading How I Wear My for 3+ years.
-How did you develop the concept of this monthly feature and what style tips have you picked up from the photos that have been submitted?
+Deb: You have been co-spearheading How I Wear Mine for 3+ years.
+How did you develop the concept of this monthly feature, and what style tips have you picked up from the photos that have been submitted?

 Adrienne: Jill of Everything Just So and I connected over four years ago.
-I simply liked her blog, and even though we have never met, I felt a connection to her.
-One day, while emailing back and forth about our lives and blogging, we discovered that we bought the same Missoni for Target cardigan.
+I liked her blog, and even though we have never met, I felt a connection to her.
+While emailing back and forth about our lives and blogging, we discovered that we bought the same Missoni for Target cardigan.

 One of us, not sure who thought it would be fun to do a post on the same day, wearing the same cardigan.
 We enjoyed it so much; we decided to do it again and invite other bloggers and readers to join us.
 That was November 2011.
 It’s hard to believe it’s had such staying power!